 PHA ; Add three more bytes to the stack.
 They will get PHA ; used below.
 (Remember to pull them off the stack PHA ; at the end.)
 Their contents don't matter yet. length: SETL $101 ; Assign names to the three bytes of width: SETL $102 ; local variables created above.
 Each height: SETL $103 ; variable is one byte in this case. weight: SETL $104 ; Now assign names to the ones passed on the stack. density: SETL $106 ; weight gets 2 bytes, and density and speed each get speed: SETL $107 ; one.
 These could have additional names for data ; sent back to the calling routine in the same bytes.SETL in the C32 assembler is "SET Label," like EQU in most assemblers but you can change the value assigned to a label as many times as you wish.
 I believe Kowalski's assembler uses .= or .SET .

 I would like to use macros to automate the creation of local variables and the assignment of names to them, but every way I can think of runs into roadblocks, at least with the assemblers I'm familiar with.
+[Edit, spring 2019: I have an idea I want to try, as time allows.]
 It would be nice to be able to do for example,

 SUB_TOT: LOCAL 3 ; Make 3-byte local variable SUB_TOT.
 PRESSURE2: LOCAL 1 ; Make 1-byte local variable PRESSURE2.
 FLOW2: LOCAL 2 ; Make 2-byte local variable FLOW2. subroutine_label: TSX <continue with the program for the process> DESTROY_LOCALS ; Get local variables off the stack RTS ; at the end before exiting. ;----------------to create local variables on the stack by using PHA's and assign the names for the stack offset (in this case giving FLOW2 the value $101, PRESSURE2 the value $103, and SUB_TOT the value $104), and counting the bytes so the DESTROY_LOCALS macro at the end knows how many to pull off the stack.
 If you think of a way to do it that would work with most macro assemblers (even if the syntax may need a little modification to work with some), and are willing to share it, please email me, or bring it up on the forum.
 If I use it, I'll give you credit.